dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 - Case Registration Date : This Year
 - Org Unit : CHW Mahosot

-This is saved as "COVID_CBS - Lab Request Summary (Enrollment)Line list" in DHIS 2 for reference.
+This is saved as "COVID_CBS - Lab Request Summary (Enrollment)Line list" in DHIS2 for reference.

 ![](resources/images/linelist/image5.png)